 What does this mean?
 Simply stated, you would multiply the company's earnings of $500,000 by 20.
-In ABC’s case, this results in a market value estimation of $10 million.
+In ABC’s case, that results in a market-value estimation of $10 million.
 If you add in the company's book value, you arrive at $13 million.
 This means, in the underwriter’s opinion, that ABC Furniture has a total value of $13 million.

 The young couple, now in their 30s, must decide how much of the company they are willing to sell.
 Right now, they own 100% of the business.
 The more company shares they sell, the more cash they’ll raise, but they must keep in mind that by selling more, they’ll be giving up a larger part of their ownership.
-As the company grows, that ownership will be worth more, so a wise entrepreneur would not sell more than he or she had to.
+As the company grows, that ownership will be worth more, so a wise entrepreneur would not sell more than he or she has to.

 After discussing it, the couple decides to keep 60% of the company and sell the other 40% to the public as stock.
 When you do the math, this means that they will keep $7.8 million worth of the business (60% of the $13 million value).
 Because they own a majority of the stock, greater than 50%, they will still be in control of the store.

 The other 40% of the stock that they want to sell to the public has a value of $5.2 million.
 The underwriter finds investors who want to buy the stock and gives a check for $5.2 million to the couple.

 Although they own less of the company, the owners' stake will hopefully grow faster now that they have the means to expand rapidly.
-Using the money from their public offering, ABC Furniture successfully opens two new stores and has $1.2 million in cash left over, since they raised $5.2 million but only used $4 million.
+Using the money from their public offering, ABC Furniture successfully opens two new stores and has $1.2 million in cash left over, since it raised $5.2 million but only used $4 million.

 Their business performs even better in the new branches.
-The two new stores make around $800,000 a year in profit each, while the old store still makes the same $500,000.
-Between the three stores, ABC now makes an annual profit of $2.1 million.
+The two new stores each make around $800,000 a year in profit, while the old store still makes the same $500,000.
+Among the three stores, ABC now makes an annual profit of $2.1 million.